Mario Badescu Glycolic Skin Renewal Complex Review

 Review

-Results you may expect from using Mario Badescu Glycolic Skin Renewal Complex:
+Does Mario Badescu Glycolic Skin Renewal Complex Work?

-Intensely moisturizing: Mario Badescu Glycolic Skin Renewal Complex has a moisturizing rating of 8.8 out of 10.
+According to CreamScan analysis, Mario Badescu Glycolic Skin Renewal Complex is intensely moisturizing, with a moisturizing rating of 8.8 out of 10.

 Is it more humectant or occlusive?
 Rather humectant.
 It has a very high humectancy of 9.9 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈6.0%) and Propylene Glycol (est. ≈3.0%), and a high occlusivity of 7.6 out of 10, mainly due to the significant content of Arachis Hypogaea (Peanut) Oil (est. ≈9.0%) and Dimethicone (est. ≈4.0%).